MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ?> Use `deactivate` command to revert to the global environment.
 Make sure you use the activate command above whenever you need to use `tweepy` in your project.

-## Authorization
+## Authentication
-> Authenticating with Twitter API using dev account credentials
+> Authenticating with the Twitter API using a dev app's credentials

+See also the [Authentication](http://docs.tweepy.org/en/latest/auth_tutorial.html) tutorial in the Tweepy docs.

 ### Setup credentials